East Peoria, Illinois: College Education

 Located at the northeastern edge of the city, Illinois Central College (ICC) is a community college with campuses in East Peoria, Peoria, and Pekin.
 ICC serves all or parts of ten central Illinois counties: Peoria, Tazewell, Woodford, Bureau, Logan, Marshall, Livingston, McLean, Stark, and Mason.

-In September of 1965, a referendum to authorize a taxy levy in order to establish a community college was circulated around town.
+In September 1965, a referendum to authorize a taxy levy in order to establish a community college was circulated around town.
 In May 1966, central Illinois residents approved it by a margin of 16,870-8,421.
 The educational district, Community College District #514, would become Illinois Central College by November 10, 1966.
 In the autumn of 1967 the college's first semester started, with Dr. Kenneth L. Edwards as president, 56 full-time faculty employed, and 2,486 students enrolled.
 In the 1970s, student enrollment increased to 9,000 and the college expanded its services to include an academic and business program oriented campus in downtown Peoria.
 By the 1990s, the college further expanded the campus in Peoria and built the Caterpillar Service Training Building.
 The addition of this building demonstrated the collaborative relationship of the college, the local community, and the manufacturing industry.
 In 2009, the Pekin campus was opened.

 The college offers a wide variety of programs, including those that award certificates, are transferrable, or offer degrees.
 For example, some transferrable programs include Pre-Med, Pre-Law, Journalism, and Education.
 The college also has programs that focus on workforce development and GED certificates.

 Media

-The Pilot served as East Peoria's first newspaper, beginning publications on September 13, 1901 by A.R.
+The Pilot served as East Peoria's first newspaper, beginning publications on September 13, 1901, by A.R.
 Zimmerman – its lead story celebrated East Peoria's first paved road.
 The Pilot was followed by the East Peoria Post, which was published weekly in the 1910s-1920s.
 In 1927, the progenitor of the city's current newspaper began circulating.
-It was named East Peoria Courier, and was founded by Aaron K. Brill, who was well-known for his work in the Peoria Star.
-In 1956, East Peoria Courier was purchased by the Tazewell Publishing Company, and was renamed the Tazewell Courier until 1980, when it reverted back to East Peoria Courier.
+It was named East Peoria Courier, and was founded by Aaron K. Brill, who was well known for his work in the Peoria Star.
+In 1956, East Peoria Courier was purchased by the Tazewell Publishing Company, and was renamed the Tazewell Courier until 1980, when it reverted to East Peoria Courier.
 In 1997, the newspaper changed its name once more to the East Peoria Times-Courier.

 East Peoria is home to the majority of the commercial television broadcast outlets that serve the Peoria area.
 WEEK-TV, channel 25, the local NBC affiliate, has long maintained studios and transmitter facilities on Springfield Road in East Peoria.
-In recent years, other stations have moved in with WEEK-TV as a result of operations mergers through local marketing agreements, including MyNetworkTV affiliate WAOE (channel 59), and ABC affiliate WHOI (channel 19), which moved to the Springfield Road studios in 2009 from its former location in nearby Creve Coeur.
+In recent years, other stations have moved in with WEEK-TV as a result of operations mergers through local marketing agreements, including MyNetworkTV affiliate WTVK (channel 59), and ABC affiliate WHOI (channel 19), which moved to the Springfield Road studios in 2009 from its former location in nearby Creve Coeur.
 The remainder of Peoria's TV stations maintain their studios across the river in Peoria.